openedx/edx-platform/docs/en_us/course_authors/source/getting_started/glossary.rst

 **Discussion**

-  The set of topics defined to promote course-wide or unit-specific dialogue.
+  The set of topics defined to promote course-wide or unit-specific dialog.
   Students use the discussion topics to communicate with each other and the course staff in threaded exchanges.